natcap/invest.users-guide/source/carbonstorage.rst

 Currently we are working on the next generation platform of InVEST and deploying parts of it as prototype InVEST models.
 Carbon has a 3.0 prototype which can be found in the InVEST 3.0 Beta toolbox inside the InVEST +VERSION+ toolbox.
 Currently it is only supported in ArcGIS 10.
 New features to the 3.0 version include:

-+ Paramters from previous runs are automatically loaded into the user interface.
++ Parameters from previous runs are automatically loaded into the user interface.
 + Model is broken up into a biophysical and valuation section for users who only want to calculate stored/sequestered carbon or value a precomputed storage map.
 + Runtime of the model has been improved.
 + The resolution option has been removed.
 The carbon storage and valuation map is generated at the finest resolution of the inputs to the model.